Creating reactive Java microservices

 The inventory microservice uses an incoming connector to receive messages through the systemLoad channel.
 The messages were published by the system microservice to the system.load topic in the Kafka message broker.
 The key.deserializer and value.deserializer properties define how to deserialize the messages.
 The SystemLoadDeserializer class implements the logic for turning JSON into a SystemLoad object and is configured as the value.deserializer.
 The group.id property defines a unique name for the consumer group.
 A consumer group is a collection of consumers who share a common identifier for the group.
 You can also view a consumer group as the various machines that ingest from the Kafka topics.
 All of these properties are required by the Apache Kafka Producer Configs and Apache Kafka Consumer Configs.

-To run the services, the Open Liberty server on which each service runs needs to be correctly configured.
+To run the services, the Open Liberty on which each service runs needs to be correctly configured.
 Relevant features, including the MicroProfile Reactive Messaging feature, must be enabled for the system and inventory services.

 Create the system/server.xml configuration file.